jake-simons/Electrical-engineering/project-02-radar-temp/maintenance-procedures/inspection-checklist.md

 - Radome seal intact
 - No signs of water ingress

+The seals showed mild signs of wear but remained intact, with no visible cracking.
+The seal material was noticeably stiffer than that of a factory-new component; this observation was documented and the seals may be replaced at the next inspection.

 ### Internal Visual Inspection
 - No loose fasteners
 - No burnt components
 - No carbon tracking or discoloration
 - No damaged insulation

+All components and fasteners showed no signs of breakage or significant wear.
+Minor calcified deposits were observed on some fasteners; however, these were limited to areas outside the radome where components are subject to continuous exposure to marine aerosols.
+Based on their location and extent, the condition was deemed acceptable.

 ---